CS2401-Spring2020/Week-7/README.md

 1. **Write a method** to transform the array of integers passed as a parameter into a sort of sorted array.
 Your method called `sortOfSort` should take an array of integers (positive and/or negative; duplicates are also allowed) and transform the input array so that it is sort of sorted after running your method.
 Note: your method `sortOfSort` should be a void method.
 1. Test this method on at least **5 test cases using `JUnit` test cases**.
-For this, you will create a file called `IslandTester.java`.
+For this, you will create a file called `sortOfSortTester.java`.
 You are expected to describe each of the test cases in java comments right before each test case’s code.
 1. Analyze the **performance of your method `sortOfSort`**.
 You are expected to clearly explain / justify your answer to this question.
 Your answer should address the best / worst / and average cases for the performance of your method.